-The European Medicines Agency (EMA) designated Diacomit an orphan drug to treat Dravet syndrome in 2001 and approved its use in 2007.
+The European Medicines Agency (EMA) designated Diacomit an orphan drug for Dravet syndrome in 2001 and approved its use in the EU in 2007.
 It recommends Diacomit as a complement to Onfi (clobazam) and Depacon (sodium valproate)

-Diacomit was approved by the U.S. Food and Drug Administration (FDA) in August 2018.
-It will be used as an add-on therapy alongside Onfi in children age 2 and older.
+Diacomit was approved by the U.S. Food and Drug Administration (FDA) in August 2018 as an add-on therapy alongside Onfi in children ages 2 and older.
+In September 2022, the FDA extended this approval to children as young as 6 months who weight at least 7 kg (about 15 lbs).

 How Diacomit works